yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

   > Chroot is an operation that changes the apparent root directory for the current running process and their children.
 A program that is run in such a modified environment cannot access files and commands outside that environmental directory tree.
 This modified environment is called a chroot jail.

-At this step, we will go into the root of the newly installed system at `/mnt` and pretend as if we are logged into this system.
+At this step, we will go to the root of the newly installed system at `/mnt` and pretend as if we are logged into this system.
 ```bash
 arch-chroot /mnt
 ```

-###   7. Setup the time zone, locale and hostname
+###   7. Setup the time zone, locale, and hostname
 Browse the `/use/share/zoneinfo` directory to find your location entries.
 My location is India, so I will use this command.
 ```bash
 ln -sf /usr/share/zoneinfo/Asia/Kolkata /etc/localtime